Two of Cups

 Collaboration, good communications, a great sense of teamwork or simply a respectful and happy relationship will appear within the workplace.

-Working together with others will yield better results that working alone.
+Working together with others will yield better results than working alone.

 Health matters shared are health matters halved where this card is concerned.